Smart Bets Grant

 In May 2023, we plan to announce the 2024 class of ten “Smart Bets” grantees from among Atlas Network’s partners.
 Each grantee will receive:

 - a $25,000 grant and a $10,000 matching grant for the following year;

-- a chance to compete for an additional $50,000 grand prize at the Liberty Investor Summit in New York City;
+- a chance to compete for an additional $50,000 grand prize and two runner-up prizes of $25,000 at the Liberty Forum & Freedom Dinner in New York City;

 - a set of consultations with the Atlas Network team to identify ways we can support the progress of the organization’s priority initiative;